 3. Who should you hire for your project?

 This is critical to getting the project right.
 All vinyl siding contractors should be in good standing with the Better Business Bureau and certified by the Vinyl Siding Institute – there are very specific installation steps that must be followed or your project could be a disaster.
 For example, your contractor should know that vinyl siding expands and contracts with temperature fluctuation – if installed incorrectly it could buckle or warp.
-It isn’t uncommon for poorly installed vinyl siding to blow off in a New England Nor’Easter.
+It isn’t uncommon for poorly installed vinyl siding to blow off in a New England Nor’Easter or hurricane.
 Know if your contractor puts their projects out to bid.
 Are they going to give your project to the lowest bidder or do they have their own crews?
 Always know who will be doing the actual work on your property.

 4. Why make it Care Free?